ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/selavy.rst

 The following files are produced as a result of the new features implemented in the ASKAP source finder:

 * **subimageAnnotationFile** [selavy-SubimageLocations.ann] - a Karma annotation file showing the locations of the subimages used (see "Distributed Processing" section above)
 * **fitResultsFile** [selavy-fitResults.txt] - the final set of results from the Gaussian fitting -- see Fitting_ for details.
 The format of the file is as follows below. *F_int* and *F_peak* are as calculated by the Duchamp code, and *F_int(fit)* and *F_pk(fit)* are from the fitted Gaussians.
 Alpha and Beta are the spectral index and spectral curvature terms - these are only provided when examining a Taylor term image. *Maj*, *Min* and *P.A.* are the major and minor FWHMs and the position angle of the fitted Gaussian, quoted for both the fit and the fit deconvolved by the beam.
 The goodness of fit is indicated by the chi-squared and RMS(fit) values, while RMS(image) gives the local noise surrounding the object.
 Nfree(fit) is the number of free parameters in the fit, and NDoF(fit) is the number of degrees of freedom.
 Npix(fit) is the number of pixels used in doing the fit, and Npix(obj) is the number of pixels in the object itself (ie. detected pixels).
 If no fit was made, all the *(fit)* values are set to zero.
-- [selavy-fitResults.xml] - a VOTable version of the fit results.
+A VOTable version of the fit results is also produced, with a .xml suffix.
 This is always produced whenever selavy-fitResults.txt is produced.
 * **fitAnnotationFile** [selavy-fitResults.ann] - a Karma annotation file showing the fitting results (each Gaussian component is indicated by an ellipse given by the major & minor axes and position angle of the component).
 * **fitBoxAnnotationFile** [selavy-fitResults.boxes.ann] - a Karma annotation file showing the boxes used for the Gaussian fitting (if used).
 See Fitting_ for details.